Re: EPS Watch / Player Form Thread

 In Farrell’s case, we’re talking about a guy who’s feted as ‘World Class’.

-Or off 12 or 13.
-Which can be creative :).
+Anyway, if you’re not playing off 10, you’re probably playing off 9 which is usually less creative..
 The point I’m making is not tricky though- the 10 does not need to be the creative hub.

 The missed tackles, something i've noticed the last few times i've seen him, are particularly annoying.